playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 # Rendering Lists

-While we've primarily focused on our `File` component in this chapter, let's take another look at our `FileList` component.
+While we've primarily focused on improvements to our `File` component in this chapter, let's take another look at our original `FileList` component.

 <!-- tabs:start -->